Claims Against Tesco

 Supermarkets have a duty of care towards all their staff and customers, whether you are directly employed or an agency worker.
 This means that they must provide a safe and suitable public space and working environment.
 If they fail to follow health and safety procedures and this causes an accident, they could be held liable for any injuries sustained and have to pay compensation for their negligence.

-At Jefferies, our personal injury solicitors can help you claim compensation if you have been injured at Tesco.
+At Jefferies, our personal injury solicitors can help you claim compensation if you have been injured at a supermarket.

 Our clients often receive compensation pay-outs for shop and warehouse injuries.
 What’s more, we offer every client a no win no fee service to make your claim.

 Types of store and warehouse injuries

 Some of the common ways injuries are sustained by staff and customers can include, but not limited to:

 - Slips, trips and falls from spillages